ournetworks/ournetworks.ca/sprints.md

 ## Propose a Sprint

-Anyone can propose a Sprint in the lead up to--and at--the conference.
-If a topic comes up during Our Networks and you feel a Sprint may be the right format to test/kickstart the project, we encourage you to propose a Sprint!
+Anyone can propose a sprint on new or existing projects.
+If a topic or idea emerges during Our Networks, we encourage you to propose a sprint to explore further!

-Pitching a Sprint involves <a href="https://github.com/ournetworks/ournetworks.ca/edit/master/sprints.md">editing this page on GitHub</a> to add a short description about the idea along with the following information:
+Pitching a sprint involves <a href="https://github.com/ournetworks/ournetworks.ca/edit/master/sprints.md">editing this page on GitHub</a> to add a short description about the idea, along with the following information:

 - Project name with a website or link if one exists
 - Sprint lead with contact email